gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 We will start simple, and define what we will need for a Jetpack to work :

-- Add a Jetpack attribute to the player, your character will need a jetpack to use a jetpack 😊
+- Add a Jetpack attribute to the player, your character will need it to use a jetpack 😊

-- A jetpack speed ratio, we could technically use the same speed as the player one, but it feels better to have a difference of speed when switching mode 🚀
+- A jetpack speed ratio; we could technically use the same speed as the player one, but it feels better to have a difference of speed when switching mode 🚀

 - And finally, the logic !